intuitibits/scandump/README.md

 A command-line utility that scans for Wi-Fi networks using the 802.11 netlink API and outputs the scan results in PCAP format.

+Typically, processes that need to gather data about nearby Wi-Fi networks would do a scan using [iw](https://wireless.wiki.kernel.org/en/users/documentation/iw) and scrap its text output.
+However, it is generally a bad idea to try parsing another program's output if it is not designed to be consumed by other processes.
+The text may change with newer updates or simply by running the program on a different system.

+With **scandump**, no more scrapping is needed.
+As an additional benefit, you can generate a PCAP file with radiotap + beacon frame data from the scan using a wireless interface that may not support monitor mode.

 ## Installation

 ```shell